itskhaireen/bookreviews-api/API_DOCUMENTATION.md

-# Book Review API Documentation
+# ShelfSpeak API Documentation

+*---because books finally speak™*

 ## Overview
-A comprehensive REST API for managing books and their reviews.
-Built with Spring Boot 3.5.0, JPA, and H2 database.
+ShelfSpeak is a modern REST API for managing books and their reviews, designed for commercial-grade reliability, security, and extensibility.
+Built with Spring Boot, JPA, and JWT authentication, ShelfSpeak empowers users to share and discover book reviews with confidence.

+> **Note:** Sentiment analysis for reviews (using external APIs like HuggingFace or Google NLP) is under development and will soon provide automatic insights on review tone.

 ## Base URL
 ```